|Pat O'Conner||President & Chief Executive Officer|

 After 18 months as Director of Athletic Marketing and Promotion for Lamar University in Beaumont, Texas, O'Conner returned to baseball in November 1986.
-At that time, he became head of Florida Operations for the Houston Astros and served as General Manager of the Osceola Astros of the Florida State League from 1986-1993.
+At that time, he became head of Florida Operations for the Houston Astros and served as General Manager of the Osceola Astros of the Florida State League from 1986-93.
 Pat was named the Florida State League Executive of the Year in 1988, as Osceola posted the best record in the league at 83-54.

 Pat received the 1997 Distinguished Alumni Award from the Ohio University Sports Administration Program and the 2005 College of Health & Human Services Award of Distinction from Ohio University.
 He was inducted into the South Atlantic League Hall of Fame in 2000, received the Friends of Baseball Chapel Award in 2005 and was inducted into the Florida State League Hall of Fame in 2014.

 |Stan Brand||Vice President|

-He practices in Washington, D.C. with Akin Gump Strauss Hauer & Feld LLP, concentrating on high-profile white collar, government ethics and campaign finance matters.
-Prior to joining Akin Gump in July 2015, he was the principal owner of the litigation boutique Brand Law.
-Before he founded the firm in 1983, he was chief legal officer for the House of Representatives under Speaker Tip O'Neill (1976-84).
+Brand practices in Washington, D.C. with Akin Gump Strauss Hauer & Feld LLP, concentrating on high-profile white collar, government ethics and campaign finance matters.
+Prior to joining Akin Gump in 2015, he was the principal owner of the litigation boutique Brand Law.
+Before he founded the firm in 1983, Brand was chief legal officer for the House of Representatives under Speaker Tip O'Neill (1976-84).